motuncoded/ecommerce_api/README.md

 - **Register a user**

+Register users that want to check out products.
+This end points provides full details for each user

 ```
 POST /api/user/register
 ```

-Register users that want to check out products.
-This end points provides full details for each user

 - **Login a user**

+Login users that want to check out products.

 ```
 POST /api/user/login
 ```

-Login users that want to check out products.

 - **Logout a user**

+Users are allowed to logout.

 ```
 POST /api/user/logout
 ```

-Login users are allowed to logout of the .

 #### Product catalogue with categories